narenkhatwani/narenkhatwaniblogs/content/blog/filing-taxes/index.md

 ### Why to file taxes on time ?

 Filing taxes on time avoids penalties, ensures timely refund processing, and helps maintain compliance with tax laws.
-Also, it is always advisable to be compliant with all tax laws as an F1 student has to go through a lot of form filings with USCIS which may be traced at a letter stage.
+Also, it is always advisable to be compliant with all tax laws as an F1 student has to go through a lot of form filings with USCIS which may be traced at a later stage.

 ### When and Where do you receive a W2 form ?